 Here’s a list of good habits to adhere to when writing for the web.

-- Write Simple, Impactful Copy that Sells!We’ve got this article and also this one, which takes a more in depth look about writing effective copy!
+- Write Simple, Impactful Copy that Sells!We’ve got this one, which takes a more in depth look about writing effective copy!

 - Don’t write for yourself!The internet crowd is a very impatient crowd.
 Get to the point.
 Remember, you need to communicate, not impress.

 - Emotions Open up the walletGood content sells because it made the reader feel something.

 You know what makes this fried chicken taste really good?

 The crunch of the skin.
 The aroma of all its herbs and spices.
 The juiciness of its flesh as you bite into it.

 See the difference?